Skip to main content

 • Give them a company swag bag

-Create a place for management to check off each step of the welcoming process so that every new employee gets the same treatment.
+Create a spot for managers to check off each welcoming step so every new employee gets the same warm start.

-Here is a more detailed guide: How to Welcome a New Employee to The Team (The Awesome Way).
+Here’s a deeper guide: How to Welcome a New Employee to The Team (The Awesome Way).

 2. Clearly outline the role

-The training manager can sit down with the new employee and explain their specific role as they check off each point:
+Have the training manager sit down with the new employee and walk through each point:

 • Daily tasks